-Maybe you’ve noticed that I manage to see quite a few places and you’ve thought to yourself “Boy, I wish I had the money to do that!”
+Maybe you’ve noticed that I manage to see quite a few places and you’ve thought to yourself “It must be nice to have enough money to travel like that – I wish I had the money to do that!”

 The fact of the matter is, so do I. The other fact of the matter is that I don’t.
-In the past several years it has been the exception rather than the rule for me to have a job.
-I don’t have any savings.
-I’m in debt up to my ears (but am constantly deferring my student loans) and yet even so in the past year, I’ve managed to travel on three continents, have a fabulous wedding in the Sahara, and get quite a few little side trips and excursions in too.
+In the past several decades it has been the exception rather than the rule for me to have a job where my time belongs to someone else.
+I don’t usually have any savings.
+I’m in debt up to my ears (but am constantly deferring my student loans) and yet even in that condition, I’ve managed to travel to 50 or so countries, have a fabulous wedding in the Sahara, and get quite a few little side trips and excursions in too.
 How do I do it?

-As I just commented to my friend Nick, a trip to the grocery store in the USA costs most than I spend on most of my adventures.
+A trip to a theme park costs most than I spend on most of my solo international adventures.
 World travel doesn’t have to be expensive.
 In fact, there are many times that it is free.

 Of course the travel agencies, cruise lines, and airlines don’t want you to know that.
 Big hotels and resorts live off of people who don’t know where they would stay without Hilton or Marriott to house them.
 Those guys and the talking heads in the media earn their salaries selling trips to all-inclusive resorts and big time guided tours of places you can walk through for free.